Notice of Advanced Academics/GT Assessment

 HEB ISD follows the Texas State Plan for the Education of Gifted/Talented students and uses multiple measures, both qualitative and quantitative, in the process of identifying a student’s need for gifted services.
 According to the State of Texas, a gifted and talented student is “a child or youth who performs at or shows the potential for performing at a remarkably high level of accomplishment when compared to others of the same age, experience, or environment....”

-All students in grades K-3, whether attending traditional school or online learning, are considered for Advanced Academics and are included in screening activities, which are scheduled throughout the school year, according to the timetable below.
-If the GT Identification Committee determines a potential need for gifted services, the counselor will contact the family for consent to conduct further assessment.
+All students in grades K-3 are considered for Advanced Academics and are included in screening activities, which are scheduled during the school day.
+If the GT Identification Committee determines a potential need for gifted services, the campus will contact the family for consent to conduct further assessment.

 If you wonder whether your student might have a need for gifted services, here are some resources you might review.

-Traits of Giftedness - The National Assocation for Gifted Children shares lists of cognitive, creative, affective, and behavioral traits that can be common in gifted individuals.
+Traits of Giftedness The National Association for Gifted Children shares lists of cognitive, creative, affective, and behavioral traits that can be common in gifted individuals.

-If, after reviewing these common traits of gifted individuals, you feel that your student demonstrates gifted traits and meets the definition of gifted and talented used by the State as quoted in the first paragraph of this notice, you may complete the online form below in its entirety to have your student assessed for Advanced Academics.
-Students will be assessed according to the following schedule:
+If, after reviewing these common traits of gifted individuals, you feel that your student demonstrates gifted traits and meets the definition of gifted and talented used by the State as quoted in the first paragraph of this notice, you may complete the online form below in its entirety to have your student assessed for Advanced Academics/GT.
+The form will ask you to rate your student on a variety of characteristics commonly found in gifted individuals and will give you the opportunity to explain your selections and provide examples.
+With this in mind, please allow yourself ample time to provide thorough responses.

 Request for Advanced Academics Assessment (Online Form)